 Cons: poop in your yard, shedding, need baths/smelly, constant care/attention

 Our family LOVES pigs.
 NOT HOGS!
 Yes, there IS a difference!
-If you’re looking for a “pet” pig, unless you have a huge area that you want a 500 pound hog in, I highly recommend that you look at a pot belly pig.
-But know that most pot belly pigs will get to be a good 200 pounds!
-There are various versions of mini pot belly pigs that can run you several thousand dollars and even then you can’t always be guaranteed that your pig will stay a certain size.
+If you’re looking for a “pet” pig, unless you have a huge area that you want a 500 pound hog in, I highly recommend that you look at a “mini” pot belly pig.
+But know that a “mini” pot belly pigs will get to be a good 200 pounds!
 We have owned 2 pigs now – both being quite different from the other.
 If you are adopting a pig you must be prepared for the possibility that your pig will need to stay outside.
 Pigs are VERY smart and can be litter box trained, but some pigs are a little more stubborn than others as ours is and needs an outside area to spend most of the day.
 If you have an outside-only pig you must have a safe area that it can escape from predators and stay warm/cool enough at nights.
 The start-up cost for acquiring a pig varies but expect typically to pay a few hundred dollars for the pig itself.
-Don’t forget that pigs need to be spayed/neutered, and of course the cost for food, any outside fencing/shelter, dishes that they can’t turn over, and a large litter box indoors if it is in the house.
+Don’t forget that pigs need to be spayed/neutered, and of course the cost for food, any outside fencing/shelter, dishes that they can’t turn over, and a large litter box indoors (very large) if it is in the house.
 Additional things would be crates to sleep in or be transported in, harnesses and collars.
+You also have to think about transporting a large pig if it needs vet care.
 Going away on vacation is difficult with a pig if you don’t have someone that can come to your home to feed them twice a day.
 You can NOT leave a big pot of food out and expect a pig to pace itself in eating – they will gorge.
 And obviously typical shelters do not care for pigs while you travel.

 Our family also LOVES chickens!
 We plan on getting some more in the spring now that things are settling down in our new house.
 Raising chickens might sound a bit complicated but to be honest aside from cats our chickens are VERY easy to care for.
 As long as they constantly have fresh food and water – they are pretty much fine by themselves if you head out for the weekend. (read more about how we started out with chickens) If you are interested in raising chickens there is a bit of a start-up cost but the continuing cost is pretty minimal.
 To start you will need to purchase poultry feeders and water dishes, and appropriate housing for your chickens.
 There are many different ways to house your birds including free-range, chicken coops, tractor runs, etc. Make sure you do your research and see what you have room for.
 Chickens WILL eat your garden veggies, can dig holes in your yard and will pretty much wreck your grass if they are in a smaller enclosed area.
 BUT they also provide delicious fresh eggs and are extremely easy to care for.